practicalli/neovim/docs/neovim-basics/multiple-cursors.md

     ++esc++ or ++"f"++ ++"d"++ to close multiple cursors.

 ## Command quick reference

 `:help g:VM_maps` for a reference of all mappings and instructions on how to change them

 === "AstroNvim"

+`SPC g m` opens the Visual-Multi menu in normal mode

+`g m` opens the Visual-Multi menu in visual mode

+`c` to add a cursor to every line in the visually selected region

 === "Practicalli Neovim Config Redux"